 As the procedure is complex, we would recommend seeking legal advice.
 You can get contact details for solicitors from the Law Society of Scotland.

 The Citizens Advice Bureau can also assist you; you can find contact details for your local office on the Citizens Advice Bureau website.

 Where can I get legal advice?

-Scottish Court Service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 If you do need legal advice, the Law Society of Scotland can provide contact details for solicitors in your area.